pd-rs/crank/README.md

 In order to include assets like images, crank optionally reads a Crank.toml file with lists of files to include in the .pdx directory.
 See the wrapper repository for an example.

-Crank has only been tested on Mac.
-Rust has good Windows support, so it is possible, but not something the author is interested in pursuing right away.
+Crank is only regularly tested on Mac, but has worked on Windows in the past.